CJSCommonPlatform/govuk_angularjs_boilerplate/README.md

   index.ts
 ```

-A typical context module will contain:
+A typical context module will extend this structure with:

 ```
-  /components
-  /constants
-  /directives
-  /filters
   /route-component-1
   /route-component-2
-  /services
-  index.ts
+  /route-component-3
+  ...
   routes.ts
 ```
+Any components, services, constants, directives and filters defined within a context are local to that context,
+ and should not be required by another context (as per the design remit above).
+The context's routes, too, are
-The routes for a context are defined within the context itself, and are then imported by the application's
- main routes configuration.
+ defined within the context itself, and are then imported by the application's main routes configuration.